 Just before removing the pan from the heat, squirt a little lemon juice over the top and give it a few more shakes.
 You may have to vary the time you sauté the asparagus depending on their size.

 Remember, the asparagus should remain crisp as it will continue to cook in the oven.

-What can I say about ricotta that I haven’t already said?
+What can I say about ricotta that I haven’t already mentioned?

 Cornmeal, just like ricotta, is another wonderful ingredient that can be used in sweet or savory dishes.

 As you probably know, cornmeal is the result of grinding dried corn kernels.

 For this recipe, we are using cornmeal to make polenta that will be pressed into a tart pan.
 This polenta crust tart, once baked, will be the perfect vehicle for ricotta and asparagus.